 Why Partner With Derrick Law Firm?

 With office locations in Conway, Myrtle Beach, North Myrtle Beach, North Charleston, Murrells Inlet, and Mt.
-Pleasant, The Derrick Law Firm is well-equipped to handle a wide range of personal injury and wrongful death claims.
-We are intimately familiar with the perspectives of Horry County jurors and have created a unique focus group program that allows referring attorneys to present their arguments in front of a mock jury to gather qualitative feedback, measure reactions, and refine their cases to obtain the best possible result for their clients.
+Pleasant, Derrick Law Firm Injury Lawyers is equipped to handle a wide range of personal injury and wrongful death claims.
+We are familiar with the perspectives of Horry County jurors and have created a unique focus group program that allows referring attorneys to present their arguments in front of a mock jury to gather qualitative feedback, measure reactions, and refine their cases.

 When we receive your referral, we’ll schedule an initial meeting to discuss the terms of the arrangement.
 This includes how we can be of assistance, your level of involvement in the case, and the proposed referral fee.